bruisemyego/Krunker-checker/README.md

-# ⭐ V3 will be released once the repo hits 5 stars, V3 with have better improvements (stats fetching: level, inventory value, and more)
+# ⭐ V3 will be released once the repo hits 5 stars, V3 will have better improvements (stats fetching: level, inventory value, and more)

 ## Krunker Account Checker V2